Explore more calculators

 Frequently Asked Questions

-Most traders risk between 1% and 2% per trade.
-This keeps losses small and allows you to survive losing streaks without damaging your account significantly.
+Many traders risk between 1% and 2% per trade.
+This keeps losses small and helps you survive losing streaks without damaging your account significantly.

 Technically yes, but it is extremely risky.
 Without a stop loss, losses can grow uncontrollably.
 Most professional traders consider it essential for survival.

 Moving a stop loss emotionally is a common mistake.
-However, adjusting it strategically (for example, trailing it as the trade moves in your favor) can be part of a disciplined approach.
+Adjusting it strategically can be valid, but only if it follows a clear plan.

 Stop loss defines your risk distance, while position size determines how much money that distance represents.
-Both must work together to control your total risk.
+Both must work together.

 Yes.
 It works for stocks, forex, crypto, and any market where you can define an entry price and a risk percentage.